qafedev/qafe-platform/README.md

 ## Building QAFE Platform

+For Building QAFE Java is needed.
+Java6 can be found [here](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-javase6-419409.html) for Mac OSX Mavericks see this [link](http://support.apple.com/kb/DL1572)

 Maven version 3.x is used as a project management tool for the QAFE Platform.
 Maven is an open-source project freely distributed by the Apache Software Foundation.
 The tool is necessary to be able to build the platform.
 Before building, make sure that the following tasks are done:

 1. Make sure that Maven is installed on your machine.
 On Mac OS X Mavericks, Maven is not shipped automatically.
 To install Maven on OS X, the following command should work: